Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

 How Do You Deal With a Chemical Pregnancy?

 It is entirely up to you how you deal with this situation.
 For some people (and I have seen people go through this), they get a positive pregnancy test and are very excited, and then all of a sudden they are shocked because their period arrives.
 This can be a very devastating experience as you are not expecting it and it can take some getting over, so just give yourself time.

 I also know others who have had a similar experience to me where they have got faint lines on tests that come and go—they may even go to the doctor to get blood tests - but at the end of the day there is nothing that you can do to stop a chemical pregnancy.

 Just take your time and if you don't want to go back to trying to get pregnant straight away then take a month or two off before trying again.
-Unfortunately for some people like me, time is of the essence and so taking any time off was not a possibility.
+Unfortunately for some people like me, time is of the essence so taking any time off is not a possibility.

 What Happens Afterwards?

 In most cases, you will get your period, which may be as per normal or it may be a bit heavier with some cramping.